The quest for quality has led health professionals to embrace the use of best practices in both clinical care and administrative operations

 The Commission also develops and maintains position statements on medical, technical, ethical and managerial issues not fully covered in the Standards.
 These position statements assist correctional facilities in designing policies and procedures on timely topics such as managing chronic pain, restraint of pregnant inmates, transgender health care and violence prevention.

-We also offer a repository of other resources from experts in a variety of topics.
+We also offer a repository of guidelines, management tools and white papers from experts in a variety of topics.
 These include the appendices formerly published in the the NCCHC Standards for Health Services.